 My favorite jarred pasta sauce is Trader Joe's tomato and basil marinara.
 It's the best and so cheap!
 I haven't had to buy any other type of sauce in years- if I want a mushroom sauce, I add mushrooms.
 If I want to add meat, I add it myself.
 I wanted to try and make marinara sauce because it's interesting to learn what work goes into it.
-And... it looked really pretty on this blog.
+And... it looked really pretty on

 I thought since there are so few ingredients that I better use the best tomatoes I could find so I splurged at the farmer's market.